chadkaplon/aes-block-cipher-modes-analysis/README.md

 Experiments were performed in a Linux virtual machine using OpenSSL and Jupyter Notebook.

 ## Experiments

-- ECB Image encryption
+### ECB Image encryption
+AES in ECB mode revealed repeating image patterns.

-- CBC Image encryption
+### CBC Image encryption
+CBC used an IV and block chaining to hide visible structure.

-- IV behavior analysis
+### IV behavior analysis
+Initialization Vectors (IVs) were analyzed to demonstrate their role in preventing identical plaintext from producing identical ciphertext across multiple encryptions.
+When a random IV is used, the same input can generate different ciphertext outputs each time.
+This improves confidentiality and prevents pattern reuse.

-- Additional mode comparisons
+### Additional mode comparisons